salunkesiddharth/petstore-api-tests/README.md

 The project is organized to facilitate ease of adding new tests and enhancing test coverage.
 The primary focus is on covering various scenarios for the `/pet` endpoint of the API.

+The folder structure in the repo consists of a `tests` directory, which contains two subdirectories:

+1. **api**: This subdirectory contains test files related to API endpoints.
+It includes various test scripts that verify the functionality, reliability, and behavior of the API.
+Currently, it is focused on the `/pet` endpoint of the Swagger Petstore.

+2. **data**: This subdirectory holds test data used by the API tests.
+The files here may define sample request payloads, expected response structures, or any other test-related data needed for performing different scenarios, such as positive and negative test cases.
+Currently, it hosts an image file that is used to send an api request to the /uploadImage endpoint

+This structure helps keep test scripts organized and maintains a clear separation between the test logic (`api`) and the data (`data`).

 ## Getting Started

 ### Prerequisites